wurmlab/genomicscourse/2017/practicals/reference_genome/assembly.md

 This will only take a few seconds (make sure you replaced `REPLACE`).

-Let's similarly filter the paired set of reads, `reads.pe1`:
+Let's similarly filter do FASTQC to inspect the paired set of reads, `reads.pe1`, and appropriately filter them.
 ```bash
 seqtk trimfq -b REPLACE -e REPLACE input/reads.pe1.fastq.gz | gzip > tmp/reads.pe1.trimmed.fq.gz
 ```